2 Week Balkans Itinerary (Croatia, Bosnia, and Montenegro)

 This was the last stop on my trip, and it was convenient since Kotor is only 1.5 hours from the Dubrovnik Airport.
 You can take a bus for 25 euros in the high season, or pay 80 euros for a cab.

 Where to eat: Hoste Kotor, a tapas place in the Old Town with veggie options; the owner is happy to accommodate

 What to do: hike the city walls, speedboat tour to Our Lady of the Rocks (church on a tiny island) + Blue Cave + Perast (nearby town), day trip to Budva (beach town)

 Where to stay: I stayed in an Airbnb 1 mile from the Old Town, but I’d also recommend staying closer to the Old Town.
 I was worried about noise, but apparently it quiets down a lot at night (at least in April)

-I would definitely recommend the hike up the city walls, but 8 euros entry is a little pricey.
-There’s apparently a free entrance, so try to find that instead.
+I would definitely recommend the hike up the city walls, but 8 euros entry can be a little pricey.
+There’s apparently a free entrance, so you can try to find that instead.
 The views are very worth the climb, and there are cute sunbathing cats along the way.

 I got around primarily by bus, though I also caught a ride with other tourists once and took a taxi to and from airports.
 If you’re going in a group, I would recommend renting a car, as the buses can be long and uncomfortable on the winding roads.
 If you do take the bus, know that you have to pay extra for any luggage stored underneath the bus (around 7 kunas or 1 euro per item).